HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 ![Fig. 6.6: Review Intermittent Links](../images/dashboard_review_intermittent.jpeg)

-The list of questions with intermittent links is acquired from the *pir_question_links.imperfect_link_v*.
+The list of questions with intermittent links is acquired from the *pir_question_links.imperfect_link_v* view.
 Proposed matches are generated using the [jaccardIDMatch](../src/pir_pipeline/pir_question_links/utils/jaccardIDMatch.R) function and links are created using the [genIntermittentLink](../src/pir_pipeline/pir_question_links/utils/genIntermittentLink.R) function.

 ##### Review Inconsistent Links

 This tab presents all questions that are linked to multiple *question_id*s over time.
-For example, if a question with ID A is linked to a question with ID B as well as a question with ID C, this question will appear in this tab.
+For example, if a question with ID A is linked to a question with ID B, this question will appear in this tab.

 ![Fig. 6.7: Review Inconsistent Links](../images/dashboard_review_inconsistent.jpeg)

-The list of questions with inconsistent IDs is acquired from the *pir_question_links.imperfect_link_v*.
+The list of questions with inconsistent IDs is acquired from the *pir_question_links.imperfect_link_v* view.
 The table shown in the tab, which lists the offending question and all of its extant links, is created by the [inconsistentIDMatch](../src/pir_pipeline/pir_question_links/utils/inconsistentIDMatch.R) function.
 The [deleteLink](../src/pir_pipeline/pir_question_links/utils/deleteLink.R) function is used to destroy links.

+### Closing the Dashboard

+To close the dashboard, simply click the *Shutdown* tab.

-#### Example Question Review
+### Example Question Review

-First we start up the dashboard:
+Continuing in the terminal, begin by starting the dashboard:

 ```
 pir-dashboard